Prince Regent (1812 schooner): As Beresford

 On 11 September, the two squadrons engaged northwest of the Genesee River in Braddock Bay.
 General Pike began the fight during which the British became becalmed.
 The British retreated and returned to Kingston in mid-September.
 In order to increase the long range firepower of the squadron and counter the American's superiority in that area, Yeo had a 24-pounder gun mounted on a circle installed in Beresford with two 9-pounder guns and two carronades removed to compensate for the added weight.
 The squadron left Kingston on 19 September and in Burlington Bay, the two squadrons met on 28 September.
 General Pike got the upper hand on Yeo's flagship Wolfe and as Wolfe sought to move away, General Pike nearly caught and Beresford as they attempted to follow Wolfe.
 The American squadron chased the British squadron deeper into the bay.
 However, the British escaped and Lord Melville and Beresford patrolled outward of the squadron to protect the damaged Wolfe and Prince George.
 The British squadron returned to Kingston following the battle.

 On 30 October, Beresford and Sir Sidney Smith (the renamed Governor Simcoe) were sent to the northeast end of Wolfe Island and were later joined by Earl of Moira, Lord Melville and four gunboats on 1 November.
 The force was sent to French Creek where they were ordered to attack the American camp.
 Due to the narrowness of the bay, Beresford and the gunboats were held in reserve.
 However, fire from the shore drove the British ships off.
-An observation corps formed at Kingston by General George Prévost in response to the American invasion of eastern Upper Canada were put aboard Beresford and Sir Sidney Smith and they sailed with gunboats and bateaux on 6 November to follow the Americans.
+An observation corps formed at Kingston by General George Prevost in response to the American invasion of eastern Upper Canada were put aboard Beresford and Sir Sidney Smith and they sailed with gunboats and bateaux on 6 November to follow the Americans.
 By the time the force arrived at Cornwall, the Americans had retreated back to New York.
 Beresford and Sir Sidney Smith returned to Kingston on 7 November.
 Beresford was then sent to patrol the Bay of Quinte and carry supplies for the army.